effectiveosgi/eosgi-runtime/com.effectiveosgi.rt.config/README_YAML.md

     org.example:
       foo: bar
       bar: baz
-      Deutsch: &id01   # String array
+      Deutsch: &id01       # String array with an anchor
         - Ein
         - Zwei
         - Drei
       German: *id01        # A reference to the above anchor
       numbers:             # an Integer array
         - 1
         - 2
         - 3